Electric Scooter Speed Limiters: Laws, Safety & Legal Alternatives

 States like Austin, Texas, and Los Angeles mainly enforce 15 mph speed limits for rental scooters to secure pedestrians and riders, as per the NACTO 2023 report.
 The IIHS, 2022 studies reveal that 15 mph is considered the most convenient and safest operational speed for urban commuters.

-Federal Regulations: Consumer Product Safety Commissions highlights a low-speed electric vehicle as equipped with a motor under 720 watts and a top speed of 20 mph in the US.
+- Federal Regulations: The Consumer Product Safety Commission highlights a low-speed electric vehicle as equipped with a motor under 720 watts and a top speed of 20 mph in the USA.
 Exceeding 20 mph, these vehicles need to comply with federal rules and regulations like registration and licensing, according to the NHTSA report.

-State and Local Laws: Laws and regulations vary in each state.
-For California, e-scooters are capped at 15 mph under California Vehicle Code §21235.
-For New York, rules are the same as California.
-Florida law caps at 20 mph speed under HB 453, as per Florida Statutes §316.2128.
+- State and Local Laws: Laws and regulations vary in each state.
+In California, e-scooters are capped at 15 mph under California Vehicle Code §21235.
+In New York, rules are the same as California.
+Florida law caps speed at 20 mph under HB 453, as per Florida Statutes §316.2128.

-Consequences of Tampering: Removing the speed limiter can cause different hassles.
-Like: Exceeding the 20 mph speed led to a penalty of $250 in California.
-Unauthorized scooters' modification can be a reason for unregistered vehicles and no insurance charges, according to NHTSA Legal Legislatures, 2022.
+- Consequences of Tampering: Removing the speed limiter can cause different hassles.
+Exceeding the 20 mph speed limit can lead to a $250 penalty in California.
+Unauthorized scooter modifications can result in unregistered vehicle violations and no insurance charges, according to NHTSA Legal Legislatures, 2022.

 Before attempting any method to remove the speed limiter, you must check your regional rules and regulations.
 As removing the speed limiter is lawful in some states, and some states don’t allow it.
 Riding a modified scooter on public roads led to penalties, criminal charges, and impoundment.
 Ensure safety legislation before riding.